Akhan521/Pixelate/README.md

 For users who don't want to install Python, you can download the pre-built executable below:
 - Will be provided soon...

 For a more customizable and hands-on approach, follow the directions below.
 ### Prerequisites
 * Python 3.8+: [Download Python](https://www.python.org/downloads/)

 ### Setup (For Windows)
 0. Search for "PowerShell" in the Start menu and open "Windows PowerShell".
-The following commands will be entered in PowerShell.

 1. Clone the repository:
    ```bash